-- 1 lb amaranth greens, washed and dried
+- ½ lb fresh young amaranth leaves washed and dried

 - 4 ounces fresh wild mushrooms cleaned and set on towels to dry

 - 1 tablespoon thinly sliced chesnok garlic or another hardneck garlic variety

 - In a large saute pan, (preferably 10 inch) heat the garlic with the butter and oil on medium heat, stirring occasionally until the garlic is golden and aromatic-turn the heat down low towards the end to really get the garlic brown and toasty.